-- 4.0 Whenever the University decides to hire a Faculty member there shall be a search committee made up of either all available members of the department or departments concerned or such members as the department or departments concerned shall determine.
-The Department Chair shall chair the search committee.
-For Departments within Schools, the Director of the School shall be an ex officio member of all search committees.
-In the case of interdisciplinary appointments, the heads of the departments and the directors of the programmes concerned, after consultation with members of their departments and programmes, shall meet to strike a search committee. - 4.1 The search committee shall decide on an appropriate mechanism for gathering student opinion concerning candidates for the position and for involving students in the process leading to a recommendation.
-These mechanisms may include but are not limited to: written submissions of students designated to meet and interview candidates, written submissions from students invited to attend presentations by candidates. - 4.2 Vacancies shall be advertised both internally and externally via hard copy and/or electronic means including professional journals, where appropriate.
-Such advertisements shall be drafted by the search committee and forwarded to the Dean and, where appropriate, to the members of the department or departments concerned, together with a recommended list of publications in which the advertisement is to be placed.
-The advertisement shall state the rank or range of ranks at which the appointment is to be made; the department; the anticipated type of appointment; the general qualifications and responsibilities, as well as more specific ones which are relevant; an equity statement informing potential candidates that the University encourages applications from minority and other disadvantaged groups including women; where appropriate the period of the appointment; and that applications and supporting documents should be directed to the Chair of the Department. - 4.3 A copy of the advertisement shall be forwarded to the Association at the same time as it is submitted for publication, along with a list of the publications to which it is being submitted. - 5.0 All Departmental plans for recruitment must have the Dean's prior approval.
-The Chair shall be responsible for the co-ordination of the search for candidates. - 5.1 The application and supporting documents of all candidates shall be made available to all members of the search committee and to all other members of the department(s) except candidates for the position.
-Within ten (10) days of the deadline for the receipt of applications, the Chair shall recommend to the Dean candidates to be invited to the campus for interviews.
-Copies of the complete files of all candidates to be invited to campus, as well as files of any other candidates in the top five reviewed by the Department, shall be provided to the Dean.
-If the Dean does not intend to follow the search committee's recommendation, the search committee will be informed, in writing, of the intended decision and the reasons for the intended decision and will be given five (5) days for further input before the final decision is made.
-The Dean shall decide those to be invited to campus for interviews.
+- c) A representative from Human Resource or the Office of Human Rights and Equity will sit on all faculty hiring committees. - 4.1 Vacancies shall be advertised both internally and externally on a national level for a minimum of fourteen (14) days via hard copy and/or electronic means including professional journals, where appropriate.
+Such advertisements shall be drafted by the search committee and forwarded to the Dean and the Human Rights and Equity Advisor for review, together with a recommended list of publications in which the advertisement is to be placed.
+The advertisement shall state the rank or range of ranks at which the appointment is to be made; the department/IDP/School; the anticipated type of appointment; the general qualifications and responsibilities, as well as more specific ones which are relevant considerations for non-traditional areas of research and/or research outputs in the application process; an equity statement informing potential candidates that the University encourages applications from minority and other disadvantaged groups including women; where appropriate, the period of the appointment; and that applications and supporting documents should be directed to the Chair/ Coordinator/Director, School of Nursing. - 4.2 A copy of the advertisement shall be forwarded to the Association at the same time as it is submitted for publication, along with a list of the publications to which it is being submitted. - 5.0 All Departmental plans for recruitment must have the Dean's prior approval.
+The Chair/Coordinator/Director, School of Nursing shall be responsible for the coordination of the search for candidates.